The Best Packing List for Europe: How to Travel with Just a Carry-On Backpack

 The packing list in this article is not theoretical.
 It is exactly what I packed for our five-year anniversary trip back to Greece, and what I have refined through multiple European trips since.
 From Athens to the Amalfi Coast, from navigating narrow staircases at an Airbnb to jumping on and off trains, this carry-on only packing list has been field tested in real conditions.

 Moving frequently between destinations (which is usually how we prefer to travel) is dramatically easier when everything you own is on your back.
-This guide walks you through everything: what to pack, how to pack it, what backpack to use, and a complete interactive checklist so you never forget anything.
+Whether you are backpacking Europe for weeks at a time or doing carry-on only hotel trips the way we do, this guide walks you through everything: what to pack, how to pack it, what to adjust by season, what backpack to use and a printable checklist so you never forget anything.

 Disclaimer: Links may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.